About Gooding & Company

-In addition to conducting auctions, our team of experts offers a wide range of services, including private and estate sales, appraisals, and collection management.
-One such private sale was of a 1936 Bugatti Type 57SC Atlantic, which realized more than $31 million, a record at the time.
-“The owners entrusted us to sell it, and we worked carefully to offer it to the people who would be interested,” says David Gooding, the company’s founder and president.
-“It’s not just the price that made us happy, but the fact that we found a new home for this car, and buyers and sellers were happy.
-Now the car is on display at the Petersen Museum in Los Angeles, where people have the chance to appreciate that it’s just a magnificent piece of art.”
+One of the company’s most significant private sales ever was a 1936 Bugatti Type 57SC Atlantic, which realized more than $31 million, a record at the time.
+“The owners entrusted us to sell it, and we worked carefully to offer it to the people who would be interested,” says David Gooding, the company’s Founder and President.
+“It’s not just the price that made us happy, but the fact that we found a new home for this car, and buyers and sellers felt satisfied.
+Now the car is on display at the Petersen Museum in Los Angeles, where people have the chance to appreciate its legacy as a work of art.”